-• Students who have a financial need according to federal criteria and who complete the Recommended Program or Advanced/Distinguished Achievement Program may be eligible under the T.E.X.A.S.
-Grant Program for tuition and fees to Texas public universities, community colleges, and technical schools, as well as to private institutions.

-Contact the counselor for information about other scholarships and grants available to student
+- Students who have a financial need according to federal criteria and who complete the Foundation High School Program with the/Distinguished Level of Achievement may be eligible under the T.E.X.A.S.
+Grant Program for tuition and fees to Texas public universities, community colleges, and technical schools, as well as to private institutions. - Contact the counselor for information about other scholarships and grants available to student.